|

 The Pirate Bay hit by DDoS attack

 File-sharing website The Pirate Bay (TPB) has been hit by a Distributed Denial of Service (DDoS) attack.
 The site has been largely inaccessible for the last 24 hours, and the service is intermittent in the UK.
-The Pirate Bay has confirmed the attack on its Facebook page, saying that it did not know who was behind it, although it “had its suspicions”. ...
+The Pirate Bay has confirmed the attack on its Facebook page, saying that it did not know who was behind it, although it “had its suspicions”.
+A provider of DDoS defense systems said that it was unlikely that the attack came from hacking group Anonymous. ...

 Foxconn hacked by Swagg Security